mlibrary/design-system-docs/README.md

   ./init.sh
   ```

-2. Edit `.env` with real values.
-Ask a Design System developer for help.

-3. Starts the development server and watch changes in `.scss` and `.js` files.
+2. Starts the development server and watch changes in `.scss` and `.js` files.

 ```
 docker-compose up